Winter's Bone

-Winter's Bone is a 2010 American coming-of-age drama film directed by Debra Granik.
+Winter's Bone is a 2010 American Southern Gothic coming-of-age tragedy film directed by Debra Granik.
 It was adapted by Granik and Anne Rosellini from the 2006 novel by Daniel Woodrell.
 The film stars Jennifer Lawrence as a poverty-stricken teenage girl named Ree Dolly in the rural Ozarks of Missouri who must locate her missing father to save her family from homelessness.

 Winter's Bone received critical acclaim upon release, with high praise directed towards Lawrence's performance.
 The film also emerged as a commercial success at the box-office, earning $16.1 million on a budget of $2 million.

 The film won several awards, including the Grand Jury Prize: Dramatic Film at the 2010 Sundance Film Festival.
 It received four Oscar nominations at the 83rd Academy Awards: Best Picture, Best Adapted Screenplay, Best Actress in a Leading Role for Lawrence (who at 20 was the second-youngest Best Actress nominee at the time), and Best Supporting Actor for John Hawkes.
 In addition, Lawrence was nominated for Best Actress – Motion Picture Drama and Outstanding Leading Actress at the 68th Golden Globe Awards and 17th Screen Actors Guild Awards, respectively.